 In addition, emigration was regarded as a vital means of post-war economic development.
 Government officials were aware that Southern European countries benefited economically from emigration to more prosperous countries, such as Germany and France, in the 1960s (Wakatsuki 1987).
 They were also aware of how Europe had prospered as a result of massive emigration to “the new world.”
 Comparing Britain with Japan, post-war emigration advocates attributed their difference in national status to the history of emigration.
-“Despite being the same island nation, Britain regarded its oceans as a public path to overseas advancement, whereas Japan regarded them as a fortress to protect itself from foreign countries.
-We Japanese need to develop a more international prospect to achieve greater economic success (like Britain)” (Ministry of Foreign Affairs 1971).
+“Despite both being an island nations, Britain regarded its oceans as a public path to overseas advancement, whereas Japan regarded them as a fortress to protect itself from foreign countries.
+We Japanese need to develop a more international perspective to achieve greater economic success (like Britain)” (Ministry of Foreign Affairs 1971).

 To promote emigration, the government often cited, and celebrated, the contribution made by pre-war Japanese emigrants in the Americas.
 (Emigration to Manchuria and elsewhere in the Asia-Pacific region, prompted in close association with colonialism, was not regarded as successful and not mentioned.).
-A study commissioned by the Ministry of Foreign Affairs in the 1950s indicated that the agricultural production within the Japanese colonias in Brazil totaled as much as 7.4 billion yen.
+A study commissioned by the Ministry of Foreign Affairs in the 1950s indicated that agricultural production within the Japanese colonias in Brazil totaled as much as 7.4 billion yen.
 These immigrant settlements also generated significant economic benefits for Japan, the report concluded, as they facilitated trade and investments; more than half of Japan’s exports to Brazil ($14.2 million) did go through the colonias (Tigner 1981).
-Moreover, emigrants to Brazil sent millions of remittances home to their families and spent at least $3.8 million during their trips back to Japan (Wakatsuki 1987).
+Moreover, emigrants to Brazil sent millions of yen in remittances home to their families and spent at least $3.8 million during their trips back to Japan (Wakatsuki 1987).

 Pre-war Japanese immigrants’ agricultural contribution was indeed significant.
 According to a survey conducted in 1958, Japanese farmers in São Paulo were responsible for the production of 94% of the state’s tomatoes, 92% of the tea, 68% of the potatoes, 43% of the peanuts, 37% of the eggs, 27% of the cotton, 22% of the bananas, 7% of the coffee (Tigner 1981).
-In the Amazon, the Japanese were the first to plant jute and pimenta (black pepper) successfully, which became the region’s principal commodities (Ministry of Foreign Affairs 1971).
+In the Amazon, the Japanese were the first to plant jute and pimenta (black pepper) successfully, which became one of the region’s principal commodities (Ministry of Foreign Affairs 1971).
 By the late 1960s, the Japanese contributed 6.7% of Brazil’s agricultural production, although they constituted only 0.7% of the country’s total population (ibid.).
 During a state visit to Japan in 1958, a Brazilian official praised their accomplishments as “acts of true heroism”: “Japanese immigrants cleared virgin forests and planted coffee plantations with the sweat of their bodies and the vigor of their arms … Emigrants from some countries have tried to exploit Brazilian resources for the benefit of their own country, but Japanese immigrants have done just the opposite” (Tigner 1981).
-Japanese immigrants’ agricultural success was also phenomenal in the US; in 1910, they reportedly produced 70% of California’s strawberries, and by 1940, grew 95% of the state’s fresh snap beans, 67% of its fresh tomatoes, 95% of its celery, and 44% of its onions (Takaki 1989).
+Japanese immigrants’ agricultural success was also phenomenal in the U.S.; in 1910, they reportedly produced 70% of California’s strawberries, and by 1940, they grew 95% of the state’s fresh snap beans, 67% of its fresh tomatoes, 95% of its celery, and 44% of its onions (Takaki 1989).
 Likewise, they contributed to Peruvian agriculture in modernizing merchandising methods, implementing efficient operation and higher ethical standards, and improving cleanliness and sanitation in food processing and distribution (Tigner 1981).
 The Peruvian Times extolled their contribution: “There is no other race that contributed so much to agriculture in the Peruvian Amazon as the Japanese” (cited in Ministry of Foreign Affairs 1971).